VEckardt/IntegrityTestSession/README.md

 ## Use Cases
 - Offline Test Result editor in Excel
 - Entering Test Results just with a Tablet PC (without Integrity Client installed)
-- Open Point: Full test session export or just the remainin open test results
+- Open Point: Option, to select "Full test session export" or just the "remaining open test cases"

 ## Install
-- Put the "dist/IntegrityExcelUpload.war" directly into your "<IntegrityServer>/server/mks/deploy" folder
+- Put the "dist/IntegrityTestSession.war" directly into your "<IntegrityServer>/server/mks/deploy" folder
 - Put the "doc/TestSessionTemplate.xlsx" directly into your "<IntegrityServer>/public_html" folder

 ## Template